 When choosing a fluid always consider the safety issues associated.
 Obviously where there are extreme temperatures there can be danger to personnel and equipment.
 Fluids may also be hazardous for other reasons.
 Some fluids may be considered toxic.
 Contact with eyes, skin, or inhalation of vapors may cause injury.
-A proper fume hood must be used if hazardous or bothersome vapors are produced.
+A proper fume hood or adequate ventilation system. must be used if hazardous or bothersome vapors are produced.